 For your static home page, this will depend on your theme.
-I use a drag-and-drop theme where I just drag “recent posts” to the page and drop it.
-Then I select any options I want.
-And the posts display.
-However, if you’re using a basic theme, you might have to code for it.
+Some themes come with a recent posts option.
+I, personally, use a plug-in.
+It’s called “Content Views” and is amazing.
+There are multiple plug-ins available for displaying recent posts.
+You can also code for it.
 I’m going to send you to WordPress Beginner if you want to do this.
 Check out “How to Display Recent Posts in WordPress” if you’re having trouble.

 Social Share Buttons

 Great!
 You have at least one post up by now.
 But we want to make it easy for people to share your content.
 You’re going to use this using social sharing buttons.
 I have a screenshot of one of my pages and what my buttons look like below.

 Another popular one is Social Warfare.
 I hate Social Warfare.
 You might have seen them on sites…they’re the ones that display vertically along the side of the post and scroll with you.
 On my computer, they cut off the first 1/2″ of content so I have trouble reading it.
 On every site that uses them.
 This doesn’t happen on all computers or devices, but it does on some.
 And over the last 3 months they’ve broken a few sites with bad updates.
 Though they’re popular, they’re not on my personal recommended list.

 Other options are “Shareaholic” or “Add This” buttons.
 But as I said, I recommend Social Pug.